Maclean of Ardgour

 The Macleans of Ardgour are a Scottish family and a branch of the ancient Clan Maclean, a Scottish clan of the Scottish Highlands.
-In Scottish Gaelic they are known as Mac Mhic Eoghainn, which means the son of the son of Hugh.
+In Scottish Gaelic they are known as Mac Mhic Eoghainn, which means the son of the son of Owen.

 MacLean of Ardgour

 The chiefs of the Clan Maclean are the Macleans of Duart Castle.
-The second branch of the Duart family, that of Ardgour, is descended from Lachlan Bronneach Maclean, the 7th Chief of Clan Maclean, by a daughter of MacEarchorn Maclean of Kingerloch.
-Having been born out of wedlock, Donald Maclean, 1st Laird of Ardgour. was, in consequence, brought up among his mother's people.
+The second branch of the Duart family, that of Ardgour, is descended from Lachlan Bronneach Maclean, the 7th Chief of Clan Maclean, by a daughter of Mac Eachann (Maclean) of Kingerloch.
+Having been born out of wedlock, Ewen Maclean, 1st Laird of Ardgour. was, in consequence, brought up among his mother's people.

 When of age to bear arms, he was taken by his grandfather to the Castle of Ardtornish in Morvern, where MacDonald of the Isles then resided, and asked MacDonald to give him some living, as he was a promising youth.

 MacMaster, Laird of Ardgour had upset MacDonald, and he took the opportunity to gain revenge by suggesting MacEarchorn and his grandson should leap the dyke where it was lowest.
 They took the hint, went to Ardgour, attacked MacMaster, took him and his son(s) and killed them.

 The Chief's eldest son had escaped and fled to Corran Ferry hoping to be taken across to the other side.
 However, MacGurraclaich, the ferryman, was out fishing and responded to the call to come ashore with "The 'cuddies' are taking too well to-night").
 The pursuing Macleans soon caught and killed him.

 MacLean then killed the ferryman for his duplicity and disloyalty and hung him using his oars as a scaffold.

-The Macleans took immediate possession of Ardgour, which MacDonald confirmed by granting Donald a Charter, later ratified by the King.
+The Macleans took immediate possession of Ardgour, which MacDonald confirmed by granting Ewen a Charter, later ratified by the King.

 He had three sons: Ewen Maclean, 2nd Laird of Ardgour; Niall Ban Maclean, progenitor of the MacLeans of Borreray; and John Ruadh Maclean, who served as tutor during the minority of John MacAllen, grandson to his brother Ewen.
-Donald also had a son out of wedlock, named Gillespig, or Archibald, from whom is descended the people called Clan Ewenraoch.
-Donald died before 1463, and was succeeded by his son, Ewen Maclean, 2nd Laird of Ardgour.
+Ewen also had a son out of wedlock, named Gillespig, or Archibald, from whom is descended the people called Clan Ewenraoch.
+Ewen died before 1463, and was succeeded by his son, Ewen Maclean, 2nd Laird of Ardgour.

-The patronymic of the family of Maclean of Ardgour is Mac Mhic Eoghainn, which means the son of the son of Hugh.
-The Hugh referred to in the patronymic as the eponymous of the family was killed at the Battle of Bloody Bay about 1482, displaying his armorial bearings upon his galley and is the direct ancestor of the present Laird.
+The patronymic of the family of Maclean of Ardgour is Mac Mhic Eoghainn, which means the son of the son of Ewen.
+The Ewen referred to in the patronymic as the eponymous of the family was killed at the Battle of Bloody Bay about 1482, displaying his armorial bearings upon his galley and is the direct ancestor of the present Laird.